GuyKh/py-ims-envista/README.md

 weatheril can be configured to retrive forecast information for specific location. when initiating the library you must set the location id and language (Currently only he and en are supported)

+### Getting an IMS Token
+You can read about the API and about how to get a token [here](https://ims.gov.il/en/ObservationDataAPI) - signing terms of use, etc.

 ```python
 from ims_envista import IMSEnvista